 North San Juan is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, North San Juan is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in North San Juan who work in food service (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

-The citizens of North San Juan are slightly better educated than the national average of 21.84% for all cities and towns, with 21.62% of adults in North San Juan having a bachelor's degree or advanced degree.
+The education level of North San Juan citizens is a little higher than the average for US cities and towns: 21.62% of adults in North San Juan have at least a bachelor's degree.

 The per capita income in North San Juan in 2022 was $15,106, which is low income relative to California and the nation.
 This equates to an annual income of $60,424 for a family of four.
 North San Juan also has one of the higher rates of people living in poverty in the nation, with 69.37% of its population below the federal poverty line.